-The dog must have obtained at least a third price at a field trial recognized by DKK or passed a JET1-test or a JET2-test or the German HZP-trial or the Danish AT-trial.
+Large Münsterländer The dog must have obtained at least a third price at a field trial recognized Kleiner Münsterländer by DKK or passed a JET1-test or a JET2-test or the German HZP-trial or the Danish AT-trial.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.
 Dogs that have previously obtained the required certificates for championship but has not yet obtained the required prize on trial for awarding of the Danish Beauty Championship, cannot obtain a certificate.
 In these cases, the certificate is passed on to the highest-placed dog entitled to certificate in the competition judgement.
 It is the duty of the exhibitor to make the ring personnel aware of whether or not the dog has obtained the certificates for the Danish champion title.
-The dog must have obtained at least a third price at a field trial recognized by DKK or obtained a first price on a Derby-trial or passed a JET1-test.
+German Short-haired The dog must have obtained at least a third price at a field trial recognized Pointing Dog by DKK or obtained a first price on a Derby-trial or passed a JET1-test.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.
 Dogs that have previously obtained the required certificates for championship but has not yet obtained the required prize on trial for awarding of the Danish Beauty Championship, cannot obtain a certificate.
 In these cases, the certificate is passed on to the highest-placed dog entitled to certificate in the competition judgement.
 It is the duty of the exhibitor to make the ring personnel aware of whether or not the dog has obtained the certificates for the Danish champion title.
-The dog must have obtained at least a third price at a field trial recognized by DKK or passed a JET1-test or a JET-2 test or the German VJP- or HZPtrial.
+German Wire-Haired The dog must have obtained at least a third price at a field trial recognized by DKK or passed a JET1-test or a JET-2 test or the German VJP- or HZP-Pointing Dog trial.
 When entering, foreign-owned dogs must enclose a copy of a working trial certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.
 Dogs that have previously obtained the required certificates for championship but has not yet obtained the required prize on trial for awarding of the Danish Beauty Championship, cannot obtain a certificate.
 In these cases, the certificate is passed on to the highest-placed dog entitled to certificate in the competition judgement.
 It is the duty of the exhibitor to make the ring personnel aware of whether or not the dog has obtained the certificates for the Danish champion title.

-Deutsch Langhaar The dog must have obtained at least a third price at a field trial recognized Hungarian Shortby DKK or passed the German HZP-trial or the Danish AT-trial. haired Pointer (Vizsla) When entering, foreign-owned dogs must enclose a copy of a working trial Hungarian Wirecertificate recognized by FCI, as documentation for a passed, qualifying haired Pointer trial to receive certificates.
-Weimaraner Dogs that have previously obtained the required certificates for championship but has not yet obtained the required prize on trial for awarding of the Danish Beauty Championship, cannot obtain a certificate.
+Deutsch Langhaar Hungarian Shorthaired Pointer (Vizsla) Hungarian Wirehaired Pointer Weimaraner The dog must have obtained at least a third price at a field trial recognized by DKK or passed the German HZP-trial or the Danish AT-trial.

+When entering, foreign-owned dogs must enclose a copy of a working trial contificate recognized by ECL as documentation for a passed, qualifying certificate recognized by FCI, as documentation for a passed, qualifying trial to receive certificates.

+Dogs that have previously obtained the required certificates for championship but has not yet obtained the required prize on trial for awarding of the Danish Beauty Championship, cannot obtain a certificate.
 In these cases, the certificate is passed on to the highest-placed dog entitled to certificate in the competition judgement.